 At Energsmart, we continue to see confusion in the insulation marketplace about closed cell foam and how it is supposedly a better investment than open cell foam.
 Information abounds on the Internet about closed cell foam and is disseminated throughout the home improvement and construction world.
 One of the goals of this paper is to explain why such information is out there and to present a clear and unbiased view of both open and closed cell foams.
 Energsmart installs both foams and we make similar margins on each.

 For starters, let’s discuss why there is so much information floating around about closed cell foam.
 Open cell and closed cell foams each have a component called a blowing agent, which forms the cells and fills them with gas.
 All open cell foams use water as a blowing agent, which, when blended with isocyanate, produces carbon dioxide as the insulating gas within each cell.
 Water is so inexpensive that it should be considered free to manufacturers for purposes of this discussion.
-On the other hand, every major closed cell foam on the market uses Enovate, also known as 245fa, as its blowing agent.
+On the other hand, every major closed cell foam on the market uses water AND Enovate, also known as 245fa, as its blowing agent.
 245fa is exclusively made by Honeywell, a Fortune 100 company with annual sales approaching $40 Billion.
 245fa is a very lucrative product for Honeywell and they promote it every chance they get, which is relatively easy given their vast corporate resources.
 The result is a massive propagation of “positive press” for closed cell foams.
 245fa is a great product, which is why everyone uses it, but sometimes the benefits of open cell foam get lost in the discussion.
 So, in summary, water is free and therefore no one has the incentive to push the product on the market, while Enovate, the closed cell blowing agent, is the patented product of a very large company Fortune 100 company that wants to market it as much as possible to get a good return on their investment.

 Note that water can be used as the blowing agent in closed cell foam.
 Water blown closed cell foams can only reach the low to mid R-5 range.
 If you see water blown closed cell foam advertising R-values above this range it is likely an “initial R-value”.
 In like manner, if you see a 245fa foam advertised with an R-value in the high 6 or low 7 range, it is definitely an initial value.
 Since these foams reach their aged R-values in about a month (depends on depth), the initial R-value is a meaningless number.
 Manufacturers that advertise initial R-values without aged values are unethical in my opinion, but that is a subject for another paper.
 “Aged R-value” is discussed later in this paper.